MarcelH91/JGraLabFSML/README.md

 Workspace setup

 0. The FSML Project: Put it into your workspace.

 1. Install an AspectJ Tool (http://www.eclipse.org/ajdt/).

 2.1.
-JGralab: Download the JGralab project from https://github.com/JGralab/ and put it into the same workspace 2.2.
+JGralab: Download the JGralab project from https://github.com/JGralab/ and put it into the same workspace

+2.2.
 JGralab: Execute JGralab's build.xml as an ANT Build.

 3. GraphViz: Install GraphViz.
 Don't forget to add the location of the dot.exe file to your paths.

 4. Execute the FSML project's build.xml as an ANT Build.
 The build should succeed while the error msg says something else.

-A Sample of how the FSML Project works can be found at /src/fsml/FSMLMain.java
+A Sample of how the FSML Project works can be found at FSML/src/fsml/FSMLMain.java
 -----------------------------------

 FSMLSchema
-The abstract Syntax is given here in a schema graph using JGralab.
+The abstract Syntax is given here in a schemagraph using JGralab.
 It's based on JGralab's grUML technology, which is close to UML's layers.
 I.)There exists a schema for grUML, which could be compared to UML's MOF.
 II.)
 Instances of that meta schema are schemagraphs like in FSMLSchema.tg.
 They